Home

 We are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.
 Ephesians 2:10 (NLT)

-God painted the universe to universe to reflect his glory.
+God painted the universe to reflect his glory.
 God made the stars and galaxies and set it all in motion.
-God catalyzed the evolutionary growth and expansion of all species that live and provided everything necessary for all life to be possible to persevere and thrive.
+God catalyzed the evolutionary growth and expansion of all species that live and provides everything necessary for all life to be possible to persevere and thrive.
 From plant life, to sea life, to animal life, to human life.
 God provides every essential ingredient to sustain life.

 “I have gone through the FREEdom from MEdom Project then concluded that it is divine; my heart is deeply touched.
 I have been touched by your vision for delivering addicted people.
 I’m moved to pray for this ministry because it is a unique one.
 May God expand your vision mightily all over the world.” —Leonard Walubengo, Pastor, Kenya